 Hello, I'm Willem Van Lancker, a designer & entrepreneur living in New York.

 I work on brands, products, and companies built on the internet.

 Oyster (acquired by Google)

 In 2012, I co-founded Oyster, where we launched the first Netflix-for-books service — unlimited access to more than 1 million books for $10 a month.
 I was the Chief Product Officer and was the company's sole designer for our first year through launch.

 Building a business was tremendously rewarding.
 Our team led the way in mobile reading, books discovery, and built a brand that celebrated the very best of books.
 We also launched an editorial magazine called the Oyster Review and ran several service projects supporting reading education.
 I talked to the Wall Street Journal and The Verge about our products.

 After 3 years of building the company and growing the business, Google bought Oyster to accelerate Google Play's efforts in their books business.

-I also still do work in branding and graphic design — the field where I started my career and education (at RISD).
+I also still do work in branding and graphic design — the field in which I started my career and studied at RISD.

-Before starting Oyster, I was a lead product designer at Google Maps, where I worked on a complete design and technology overhaul of the product and the launch of Google Maps for iOS, an app people we’re really happy to get back on the iPhones.
+Before starting Oyster, I was a lead product designer at Google Maps, where I worked on a complete overhaul of our web product and the launch of Google Maps for iOS, an app people were really happy to get back on their iPhones.
 Fast Company awarded the app with an Innovation by Design Award and TechCrunch gave us a Crunchie for Best Mobile App.

 I started my career as a designer at IDEO, Apple, and Adidas.